elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

 - Takes adv routing tables in ethernet switchs and routers (l2/l3)

 SDN Is not openflow
-- SDN is a concept of the physical seperation of the netwokr control plane from the forwarding plane and where a control plane controls several devices
+- SDN is a concept of the physical seperation of the network control plane from the forwarding plane and where a control plane controls several devices
-- OpenFlow is communication interfaces btween the control and dataplane of an SDN architecture
+- OpenFlow is **communication interfaces** btween the control and dataplane of an SDN architecture
 	- Allows direct access to and manipulation of the forwarding plane of the network devices such as switches and routers: Both physiucal and virtual
     - It is liike a protocol use in switching devices and controllers interfaces